chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

 title: Reflections on a Month with Nova and BBEdit
 subtitle: >
   What works, what doesn’t, and where did this experiment lead me in the end?

 summary: >
   I spent a month seeing whether BBEdit could replace Sublime Text and whether Nova could replace VS Code.
-The answer: they absolutely did, and I am delighted by it.
+They absolutely did, and I am delighted.

 qualifiers:
   audience: >